 - Tom held the rank of Private (Service Number 3446) and was Killed In Action on March 28th, 1918 (21 years old).
 He served in the Australian Infantry, Australian Imperial Force (A.I.F.)
 46th Battalion (joined February 14th, 1917 and was a Farmer in Lah prior to this).
 He is buried in the Senlis Communal Cemetery Extension (grave reference: II.
 A. 5.).

-Finding Tom’s grave was an interesting experience, it is in the village of Senlis-le-Sec near the town of Albert in the North of France.
+Finding Tom’s grave was an interesting experience.
+He was buried in the village of Senlis-le-Sec near the town of Albert in the North of France.
 This Commonwealth war cemetery is very small (104 World War One Commonwealth burials) and in what seems such a remote place.
 According to the register I was the only visitor so far for 2012.
 The extension to the communal cemetery began in April 1918 and was enlarged after the November 11th, 1918 armistice when graves were brought in from the battlefields of the Somme and from the communal cemetery (23 Commonwealth soldiers who died in April 1918).
 Tom’s grave was actually relocated from the Millencourt Communal Cemetery Extension.

 George Henry Pendlebury